Michael A. Taylor Player Props: Twins vs. Tigers

 Michael A. Taylor At The Plate

-- Taylor is hitting .225 with seven doubles, 10 home runs and nine walks.
+- Taylor has seven doubles, 10 home runs and nine walks while batting .221.

-- Taylor has reached base via a hit in 32 games this year (of 59 played), and had multiple hits in seven of those games.
+- In 53.3% of his games this season (32 of 60), Taylor has picked up at least one hit, and in seven of those games (11.7%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.